General Emacs Configuration

 (add-to-list 'ha-workspace-projects-personal

-'("hamacs" "~/other/hamacs" ("README.org" "ha-config.org")))
+'("hamacs" "~/src/hamacs" ("README.org" "ha-config.org")))

 Given a list of information about project-workspaces, can we create them all?